aidenfockens/aiden_neel_healthEvents/README.txt

 Both the web app and Cronjob are hosted on the Google Cloud.

 I ran my code by:
-  --building the images to my container registry on the google cloud:
+  --building the images (flask app, kafka-streaming-app) to my container registry on the google cloud:
     - docker build -t gcr.io/<your-project-id>/<name-of-container> .
-    - docker push gcr.io/<your-project-id>/<name-of-container>
+    - docker push gcr.io/<your-project-id>/<name-of-container> .

  --creating a kubernetes cluster
     - gcloud container clusters create-auto flask-kafka-cluster \